aleixmorgadas/dynamodb-as-eventstore/README.md

 You might need `python3-venv` as OS dependency installed.

+## Deployment

+:warning: __The provided solution will incur in your billing as some services are not part of the AWS Free Tier__

+Before Deployment, you should check:

+- `infrastructure/main.tf`.
+The region
+- `infrastructure/variables.tf`.
+Set the read and write capacity of DynamoDB that you need.
+Default read-capacity 1, write-capacity 1.

+At `infrastructure` folder, execute `./run.sh`.

 ## Event Base

 All events received by the lambda __must__ follow the next schema: